Get Ready for Camping Season

 Review all non-perishable foods

 Go through your food bin.
-It seems like a no-brainer, yet some of us will still end up on the trail needing a snack, and all we’ll have is a tooth-breaking granola bar that says ‘Chewy’ on the wrapper.
+It seems like a no-brainer, yet some of us still end up on the trail needing a snack, and all we have is a tooth-breaking granola bar.
 A few things you can keep in mind here:

 • Check the expiration dates.
 This one is easy and a baseline for reviewing food.
 Also, if you’re the type of person who likes to keep dehydrated meals on hand, remember that they have an expiration.